 Secure in God’s Care

-Few other Old Testament narratives convey God’s love for the downtrodden quite as poignantly as Hagar’s story does.
-She was merely a foreign slave, probably a gift from Pharaoh during Abraham’s sojourn in Egypt (Genesis 12:16).
+Few Old Testament narratives convey God’s love for the downtrodden quite as poignantly as Hagar’s story does.
+She was a foreign slave, probably a gift from Pharaoh during Abraham’s sojourn in Egypt (Genesis 12:16).
+Far from her birthplace and compelled to learn a new culture and language, she may have felt invisible in a household as large as Abraham’s.
+But God saw her, loved her, and cared for her.

 Although Isaiah 54:1–17 is specifically speaking about Israel, it symbolically addresses women who find themselves in situations similar to Hagar’s.
 What does God say about those who are mistreated?